 - Broadcast channels.

 - Common control channels.

-- · Dedicated control channels.
+- Dedicated control channels.

 - Associated control channels.

 Common channels can be accessed both by idle mode and dedicated mode mobiles.
-Idle mode mobiles to exchange the signalling information fequired to change to dedicated mode use the common channels.
+Idle mode mobiles to exchange the signalling information required to change to dedicated mode use the common channels.
 Mobiles already in dedicated mode monitor the surrounding base stations for handover and other information.
 The common channels are defined within a 51-frame multiframe, so that dedicated mobiles using the 26-frame multiframe TCH structure can still monitor control channels.
-Figure 2.3 shows the Logical channels.
 The common channels include: